-The residential tenancies list at VCAT is still hearing eviction matters by telephone.
-We encourage you to get legal advice before attending your hearing by telephone (see Who can help me? below).
+The residential tenancies list at VCAT is still hearing eviction matters by telephone or video.
+We encourage you to get legal advice before attending your hearing (see Who can help me?).

 Renters are still required to pay their ordinary rent unless you or your household have been financially affected by COVID-19.

 Due to COVID-19 your landlord cannot increase your rent for six months until 29 September 2020.

 Get legal help if your rent increased on or after 29 March 2020 or is due to increase before 28 March 2021.

 The Victorian Government has announced a new package to support renters facing COVID-19-related financial hardship.

 Your first step should be to speak with your landlord or real estate agent to arrange a rent reduction.
 Dear Landlord can help you to draft a letter to your landlord for a rent reduction.
 Justice Connect recommends offering to pay no more than 30% of your current income towards the rent.

 It is important to make sure that you get any agreement in writing and that you register your agreement with Consumer Affairs Victoria.